zhuylanz/iterm-mcp/README.md

 ### Features

+- **Efficient Token Use**: Only the visible content of the terminal is passed to the model.
+The model can retrieve content that's not visible if necessary.
 - **Supports Long-Running Processes**: iterm-mcp knows when the terminal is waiting for user input.
 Long-running processes are handled gracefully.
 - **Interrupt When Needed**: Send control characters to the terminal to interrupt processes.
 - **Inspect Terminal Activity**: Gives the model visibility into the current terminal content.